 Cancellations caused the biggest problems.
-For various reasons—maybe clients just didn’t want to wait to get married or there was a pregnancy—some just wanted their money back.
-After a year of booking, clients were demanding a full refund, but the initial payment was not a deposit.
-Tyler explained: “They don’t understand that the initial payment that they gave a year ago to lock in the band, let’s say, was four thousand dollars, up to eight thousand dollars, was a percentage of the contract.
+For various reasons—maybe clients just didn’t wait to get married or there was a pregnancy—some just wanted their money back.
+A year after booking, clients were demanding full refunds, but the initial payment was not a deposit.
+Tyler explained: “They don’t understand that the initial payment they gave a year ago to lock in the band, four thousand dollars, up to eight thousand dollars, was a percentage of the contract.
 It’s not a deposit.
 You’re not holding a band.
 You’re booking a service.
 And that service is being provided from the moment we meet you.
 A salesman has to get paid to meet with you.
 The office has to get paid…Many of our performers — one of the ways we’re able to keep top level performers in our industry is that we advance them sometimes a certain amount to keep them afloat in the slower times.”

 Tyler found the situation tough.
 Client relations are important.
 Normally, his company spent all its time trying to make their clients happy, but he just couldn’t.
 He had a business to run and responsibilities to his employees.
 People had to get paid, and he didn’t know how long the virus was going to be around.

 Initially, the wedding band industry expected that after a few months, Covid-19 would be contained and the industry would be back up.
 There was optimism.
-However, when the virus wasn’t contained even with a shutdown, and the situation continued to spiral out of control, the industry faced another wave of postponements for the fall and winter seasons.
-Tyler said that recently there has been a trickle of new clients who were nervous about reserving but wanted to beat the mass postponement for the prime days a year to a year and a half from now.
+However, when the shutdowns didn’t contain the virus, the situation continued to spiral out of control.
+The industry faced another wave of postponements for the fall and winter seasons.
+Tyler said that recently new clients trickled in.
+They were nervous about reserving but wanted to beat the mass postponement for the prime days a year to a year and a half from now.
 With the mad rush of postponements and the rare new client, some clients wanted to negotiate.

 He tried to be accommodating.
 That a pandemic had never happened before in our lifetimes has made policies and protocols for such an event nonexistent.
 “Dealing with the unknown of the future with Covid has certainly sent private events into a mess,” Tyler said.
 “I would say that if there is one thing that is constant it is that there’s been no constant.”
 Tyler rewrote his postponement policies eight or nine times.